phetsims/phet-info/doc/phet-software-design-patterns.md

 }
 ```
 In some cases, it may be better to only indicate the `required` properties or only indicate the `optional` properties,
-or to group them--use your judgment.
+or to group them -- use your judgment.

 ### Best Practices